2020 American League Wild Card Series: Game 1

 Game 1, the first time the two teams had faced each other in the postseason, featured Zack Greinke for the Astros against Kenta Maeda for the Twins.
 Nelson Cruz opened the scoring with an RBI double in the third.
 Greinke was lifted in the fifth and finished his day with two hits and three walks over four innings pitched.
 Maeda turned in a strong performance, only allowing two hits over five innings while striking out five; however, George Springer laced an RBI double off of Tyler Duffey in the seventh to tie the game.
-The game remained scoreless into the ninth inning until the Twins defense fell apart.
+The game remained tied into the ninth inning until the Twins defense fell apart.
 Sergio Romo got the first two outs of the inning after giving up consecutive singles, but Jorge Polanco overthrew second baseman Luis Arráez on what should have been an inning ending force out, allowing the Astros to load the bases.
-Romo then walked José Altuve with the bases loaded to drive in the go-ahead run.
+Romo then walked Jose Altuve with the bases loaded to drive in the go-ahead run.
 Caleb Thielbar came on in relief and promptly gave up a 2-run single to Michael Brantley to pad the Astros' lead at 4-1.
 Framber Valdez, who had taken over for Greinke in the fifth, would allow two singles in the ninth, but induced a double play to end the game and give the Astros a 1–0 lead in the series.
 This was the Twins’ 17th straight postseason loss, setting a team record for major professional sports in North America.